simonjvardy/Data_Analysis_and_Visualisation/README.md

 ## About ##

-This coding example is part of a Udemy Python course using Python Pandas library with JustPy to plot dataframes graphs onto web pages for data visualisation.
+This coding example is part of a Udemy Python course using Python Pandas library with JustPy to plot dataframes graphs onto web pages for interactive data visualisation.
 The source data is imported into a Pandas DataFrame from a .csv file and presented on a web page using JustPy Quasar pages and HighCharts.

 ---